bigdatawirtz/basic-tools/docs/git.md

 1. Confirm that you're using the right remote: `git remote -v` .
 Are your remotes pointing to git@github:username/reponame.git ?
 2. Go to your Profile Settings and paste your public RSA public Key in the 'SSH and GPG keys' (New SSH key button).
 3. Git will use your default RSA Key in your next `push` operation.

+### Github flows

+When you code with more people you need to stablish certain rules to coordinate work, this is called a *workflow*.
+The are many different workflows, for example:
+- **Feature Branch Workflow**: Each new feature or fix should be developed in its own branch.
+When the feature is complete it gets merged into master (or main).
+This workflow is good for small teams and projects with few contributors.
+- **Gitflow Workflow**: It's a more complex workflow that includes multiple branches to support features, releases and hotfixes.

+We suggest the following simplified version of the Feature Branch Workflow: [a simple feature branch workflow for two](gitflows)